ROCm/half/web/Mainpage.md

 long l = lround(s);
 ~~~~

-Furthermore the library provides proper specializations for `std::numeric_limits`, defining various implementation properties, and `std::hash` for hashing half-precision numbers (the latter only if the preprocessor symbol `HALF_ENABLE_HASH` is defined when including half.hpp.
+Furthermore the library provides proper specializations for `std::numeric_limits`, defining various implementation properties, and `std::hash` for hashing half-precision numbers (the latter only if the preprocessor symbol `HALF_ENABLE_HASH` is defined when including half.hpp).

 Conversions													{#conversions}
 -----------